abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 As I was reading some teachings by Ajahn Munindo, a phrase he used resonated with me, and I find it useful to bring up and contemplate.
-He spoke of inner stillness, specifically, trying to attend to things such as performing one’s duties, or engaging with what needs to be done with a quality of inner stillness.
+He spoke of inner stillness—specifically, trying to attend to things such as performing one’s duties, or engaging with what needs to be done, with a quality of inner stillness.

 Often the mind is impinged upon by the notion that it should be